chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-03-03-gsp340-build-and-optimize-data-warehouses-with-bigquery-challenge-lab.md

 {% include picture.html img="qwiklabs/gsp340-task6-countries-without-country-area-data.png" width="530" height="521" alt="Countries without country area data" class="text-center" %}

-The results above contain duplicate rows if you carefully observe.
+The results above contain duplicate rows if you carefully observe them.
 Refine the queries by adding the **DISTINCT** option to remove any duplicates.
 Also, keep only the `country_name` column in the results by unselecting the `population` and `country_area` columns.
 Last, combine the two queries using **UNION ALL** and order by country name.
 The final query should become like this:

 ```sql
 SELECT DISTINCT country_name